kevin-chalmers/set08103/lectures/lecture14/README.md

 Kent Beck was also an advocate of Extreme Programming, and therefor makes a special point on how TDD meets XP in *Test-Driven Development by Example*:

 - **Pairing**: tests can be written by one programmer and the code to pass it by another.
-- **Work fresh** XP advises to work when you are fresh and stop when you are tired.
+- **Work fresh**: XP advises to work when you are fresh and stop when you are tired.
 Having tests mean we can safely return to work by walking away.
 - **Continuous integration**: we will cover more explicitly in [Lecture 15](../lecture15).
 Testing is at the heart of CI.
 - **Simple design**: as code emerges from tests, design is simple to allow such evolution.
 - **Refactoring**: we have already covered.